 Driving at night with mates in the car especially risky

 Two of the riskiest situations for young drivers are driving at night and carrying passengers.
 That's why the conditions of the restricted licence prohibit driving without a supervisor between 10pm and 5am.
 Carrying passengers without a supervisor at any time (with a few exceptions) is also a no-go.

 A great first port of call for any new driver – and new driver coaches – is our drive.govt.nz website, created in collaboration with NZTA.

 Drive has plenty of resources for coaches and learner drivers.
 There’s information about how to prepare and plan for lessons, and what to teach when.
 You’ll probably pick up on a few of your own bad habits, which you can nip in the bud before passing on to your learner driver.

-A mobile app to help both coaches and learners - called DriveGo - is also due to be released at the end of June 2019.
+A mobile app to help both coaches and learners - called DriveGo - is also available through Google and Apple app stores.

 Learning from the pros

 Advice from AA Driving School general manager Roger Venn is that if they can, anyone learning to drive should seek professional driving lessons from a New Zealand Transport Agency (NZTA) approved driving instructor.

 This sentiment is echoed by Wayne Young, president of the New Institute of Driver Educators and instructor at A1 Driving: "Professional driving instruction is so important to set young people up with the right driving habits."